-Mobile Campus is located in the CSU Student Center in room SC128A and at the circulation desk in the Michael Schwartz Library in Rhodes Tower. (campus map - pdf) Currently registered students in good standing with the University can borrow H/P laptop or MacBook Air computers, tablets, and basic or feature-rich scientific color graphing calculators for on-and-off campus use, at no cost.
-Items that were loaned under special pandemic rules may be kept until the end of Fall Semester, December 11, but are encouraged to be returned sooner if possible to be available to other students.
-The normal rule of four-day loans has been reinstated for new loans.
+Mobile Campus is located in the CSU Student Center in room SC128A (campus map - pdf).
+Currently registered CSU students in good standing with the University can borrow H/P laptop or MacBook Air computers, tablets, internet access hot-spots, and basic or feature-rich scientific color graphing calculators for on-and-off campus use, at no cost.
+Loans are issued for seven days and may be renewed, in person, in some circumstances.
 Devices are available on a first-come/first-served basis.
 All equipment must be returned or renewed at the location from which it was borrowed no later than one hour before closing.

-Because most batteries will not remain charged for four days, Mobile Campus offers A/C power cords with loaned laptops, tablets and MacBook Airs.
+Because most batteries will not remain charged for the duration of the loan, Mobile Campus offers A/C power cords with loaned laptops, tablets and MacBook Airs.
 It is important to remember however, if a device is borrowed with a power cord and is returned without the cord, the device will be considered still on loan (and subject to late fines) until all borrowed components are returned.

 Free Program Registration:

 Students register for the program once and remain registered and bound by the registration agreement guidlines for as long as they remain enrolled at CSU.
 Simple registration only requires the student to present two photo IDs (One must be a CSU student ID card and the other a government-issued ID card such as Driver's License, Passport, State ID Card, etc.), and reading and signing the registration form.
 A photo copy of the CSU ID card will be made when registering for the program; this copy will be retained at Mobile Campus for future reference.
 Once eligibility has been established, a student can check out a device simply by verifying their current enrollment by presenting their CSU ID card to be scanned.